johnalison/obsidian-notes/1-projects/Mixed2.0/Jet DeClustering.md

 - running again ...

 [[19 August 2024 Monday]]
-update presenations with hT and top reco
+update presentations with hT and top reco
 - Adding a fix (?) for jet selection (int to bools) for the hT calculation
 	- Did indeed fix the hT Calculation
 - Running on **cmslpc333**